-Learning in the digital age can come in many forms, including via traditional classroom settings, audio recordings, webinars, educational software, and live or pre-recorded training events.
+Learning in the post-COVID digital world can come in many forms, including audiobooks, podcast, webinars, educational software, live or pre-recorded training events held over Zoom, and yes — traditional classroom settings, as well.
 Still, the age-old practice of simply reading a book hasn’t yet gone out of fashion.

 Whether you want to learn how to be a better communicator, find a step-by-step plan to help you become a life coach, or find a simple action plan to help you build a business, there is undoubtedly a book out there that is perfect for what you need.